Multitask Learning and Bandits via Robust Statistics: Multitask Bandits

-Next, we prove Lemma~\ref{lem:tmean_bdt_ase_ind}, which says that the samples assigned to arm $k$ collected in batch $\cB_m$ (for any $m \ge 1$) are independent across bandit instances conditioned on $\cF_{m-1}$. \begin{proof}{Proof of Lemma~\ref{lem:tmean_bdt_ase_ind}} The collected samples of arm $k$ at instance $j$ in the batch $\cB_m$ are $\{(X_t, Y_t)\}_{t \in \cB_{m, k}^j}$, where the set of covariates is
+\begin{lemma} The forced samples at arm $k$ are independent across bandit instances. \end{lemma} \begin{proof}{Proof of Lemma~\ref{lem:tmean_bdt_fse_ind}} The forced samples of arm $k$ at instance $j$ are $\{(X_t, Y_t)\}_{t \in \cB_{0, k}^j}$, where the set of covariates is